AzureAD/azure-activedirectory-library-for-android/README.md

 1. Follow the Prerequisites

 2. Add a reference to your project and specify it as an Android library.
-If you are uncertain how to do this, click here for more information: http://developer.android.com/tools/projects/projects-eclipse.html
+If you are uncertain how to do this, [click here](http://developer.android.com/tools/projects/projects-eclipse.html) for more information.

 3. Add the project dependency for debugging in to your project settings